 What originally brought you to NA/VGS?

-Story behind your username?
+Story behind your username and avatar?

 Where do you hail from?

 I consider myself a Midwesterner, although at this point I've lived most of my life in New England.
 It's cold.

 Explain the difference between New England and the Midwest in 10 words or less.

 Midwest is flat farmy.
 New England is angry and cold.

 Academic -- basically I teach and do research.
 Many people envy my position, but believe me, there is a ton of stress and challenges just like any job.
 And just like most jobs, it can be wonderful, at times.